Jaseci-Labs/jaseci/docs/docs/canonicai/main_eecs449.md

 This is the first walker we have introduced so let's break it down.

 - The walker is called `init`.
 - It contains logic specifically for the `root` node, meaning that the code inside the `root {}` block will run **only** on the `root` node.
 This syntax applies for any node types, as you will see very soon.
+Every Jac program starts with a single root node, though as you will later learn, a walker can be executed on any node though root is default if none is specified.
 - `spawn here --> graph::faq` creates an instance of the `faq` graph and connect its anchor node to `here` which is the node the walker is currently on.

 > **Note**
 >
-> `init` is a built-in walker type.
+> `init` can be viewed as similar to `main` in python.
 It is the default walker to run when no specific walkers are specified for a `jac run` command.
 >
 > `here` is a very powerful keyword.
 It always evaluates to the specific node the walker is currently on.
 You will be using `here` a lot throughout this tutorial.